 How to Ensure SharePoint Data Privacy

 New OMB Memo defines data breaches and standards for securing PII and can better prepare IT teams for breaches involving PII.
-If you are stressed about data privacy, you can download our eBook that walks through how to keep your SharePoint content safe.
+If you are stressed about data privacy, you can download our ebook 5 Steps to Securing SharePoint that walks through how to keep your SharePoint content safe.

 On Jan 28th, the interwebs recognized Data Privacy Day, the annual ‘holiday’ intended to raise awareness among individuals and corporations about the importance of safeguarding privacy online.
 Didn’t hear about it?
 That’s because Data Privacy Day (DPD) came and went without much fanfare.
 This is unfortunate, because safeguarding privacy is a key aspect of data breach planning.

 As an astute observer of random global holidays (my favorite is Create a Vacuum Day on Feb 4), I appreciate the sentiment of DPD, especially given a risk climate where privacy is increasingly under assault.
 Data breaches are on the rise, sensitive data is being exposed, identities are being stolen, and companies – let alone individual consumers – are struggling to stay ahead of an expanding threat surface.
 But, while well intentioned, holidays alone aren’t enough to remind people to protect their privacy online.
 Companies in particular need to pay attention to how they are storing personally identifiable information of employees, customers, and partners, and continuously assess how corporate security practices stack up.